tonyx/orderssystem/README.md

 # Orders System

   A tool for processing restaurant orders from the collection to the payment, emitting valid fiscal receipt.

+  # news:
-  info: this project is replaced by the version working on .net core 3.0, available here: https://github.com/tonyx/orderssystem_core
+  I'm not maintaining this project anymore, but rather I'm wodking on the portng on .net core 3.0: https://github.com/tonyx/orderssystem_core

 ## Getting Started